Monitoring Topology for Multi-Region GIS

 gis.etl.geom_validation_failures_total Counter Invalid geometries rejected during ingestion region, crs, source_system

-gis.tile.publish.queue_depth Gauge Pending tile generation requests in the publish buffer zoom_level, region, format
+gis.tile.publish.queue_depth Gauge Pending tile-generation requests in the publish buffer zoom_level, region, format

-Integration & Telemetry Routing
+Pipeline Integration & Configuration

 import time